python/cpython/Doc/library/typing.rst

 .. data:: NotRequired

-   A special typing construct that marks individual keys of a :class:`TypedDict` as either required or non-required respectively.
+   Special typing constructs that mark individual keys of a :class:`TypedDict` as either required or non-required respectively.

    For more information, see